amndrea/private_gptv2/readme.md

 - __django__

       - pip install django

-Library for making request
+  Django is the web framework with which this interface for privateGPT is created

 - __reuests__

       - pip install requests

-library to manage permissions
+  Library for making request

 - __django-braces__

       - pip install django-braces
+  Braces is alibrary to manage user's permissions

+- __crispy_forms__ & __bootstrap__

+      - pip install django-crispy-forms pip install crispy_bootstrap4
   Libraries for making more beautifully forms and pages
-- __crispy_forms__ & __bootstrap__

-    - pip install django-crispy-forms
-    - pip install crispy_bootstrap4

 ## Division of the application ##

-- ### __interface_v2__
+- ## __interface_v2__
-  in this module there is the code for user management
+  In this module there is the code for user management

-- ##
+- ## __gestione__ ##

+  In this module there are :

+  - The URL of the privateGPT server
+  - A method to check the health of the server
+  - A method for inserting new documents
+    - A method for extracting content from documents
+  - A method for viewing inserted documents
+  - A method for deleting an inserted document
+  - Some methods to interact with the chat and change the type of interaction
+  - Some methods to manage user reports regarding correct/incorrect answers